 With this idea in mind, the recruiters often let the old employees go and hire new talent.
 What these recruiters do not understand is that the cost of training the new employees increases and eventually results in costing the brand big-bucks!

 Gamification!
 Yes, that’s right.
 Gamify their experience and make sure that they are constantly engaged in activities.
 Shuffle their KRAs and see how the overall performance of the outlet increases.
-One of the common practices used by most retail giants is including the NPS scores in their KRAs.
-We have seen employees, branch heads, Zone heads and even the top-tier management coming to the office and the first thing they do is check for their NPS scores for the month so far.
+One of the common practices used by most retail giants is including The Net Promoter Score® (NPS) in their KRAs.
+We have seen employees, branch heads, zone heads and even the top-tier management coming to the office and the first thing they do is check for their Net Promoter Score® (NPS) for the month so far.

 How does this help?
 They get defined action items for the day and also a benchmark from their peers to perform better.
-This is a constant source of motivation and incentivizing the employees with the highest scores helps them get the reason to stay and perform better.
-There are organizations that decide the incentive structures of these employees based on the NPS scores they receive from the LitmusWorld platform.
+This is a constant source of motivation and incentivising the employees with the highest scores helps them get the reason to stay and perform better.
+There are organisations that decide the incentive structures of these employees based on the Net Promoter Score® (NPS) they receive from the LitmusWorld platform.
 Another benefit of gamification is that employees become self-learners as they learn from their own mistakes and look at others for inspiration.
-This reduces the overall cost of training and increases the working capital of the organization.
+This reduces the overall cost of training and increases the working capital of the organisation.

 Although the spending power of the average consumer has gone up, it does not reciprocate in the numbers seen but the financial reports of the retail giants?
 So where is this money going?
 It is going to the e-Commerce giants.
 As the number of competitors increases, the market share is bound to decrease, but if none of the players is making profits, should one believe that industry as a whole has no future and it is safer to ‘rat-out’ the ship before it sinks?